How to buy Newcrest shares

 Newcrest share dividends

-Recently Newcrest has paid out, on average, around 27.1% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.12% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Newcrest shareholders could enjoy a 1.12% return on their shares, in the form of dividend payments.
-In Newcrest's case, that would currently equate to about A$0.36 per share.
+Recently Newcrest has paid out, on average, around 21.65% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.74% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Newcrest shareholders could enjoy a 1.74% return on their shares, in the form of dividend payments.
+In Newcrest's case, that would currently equate to about A$0.325 per share.

-While Newcrest's payout ratio might seem fairly standard, it's worth remembering that Newcrest may be investing much of the rest of its net profits in future growth.
+While Newcrest's payout ratio might seem low, this can signify that Newcrest is investing more in its future growth.

 Have Newcrest's shares ever split?

 Newcrest's shares were split on 16 September 2007.

 Over the last 12 months, Newcrest's shares have ranged in value from as little as $22.198 up to $37.5711.
 A popular way to gauge a stock's volatility is its "beta".